KHAAdotPK/CBOW/DOCUMENTS/NegativeSampling.md

     /* Deallocate Negative Samples array.
 The function generateNegativeSamples_cbow() returns a pointer to array of negative samples.
 The calling function is responsible for deallocation */\
     cc_tokenizer::allocator<cc_tokenizer::string_character_traits<char>::size_type>().deallocate(negative_samples_ptr);\
 ```
+2. **During Forward Propagation**: Modify the forward function to accept the negative samples as additional input.
+This way, the model can compute the probabilities not just for the positive context words but also for the negative samples.